 Here is a quick video demonstration of the Garmin 310XT:

 Let’s go ahead and look at the key features of this watch.
-If you want more of a side by side comparison, be sure to check out my Garmin GPS watch comparison chart, otherwise I’ll stick to the basics.
+If you want more of a side by side comparison, be sure to check out my Garmin GPS watch comparison chart, otherwise, I’ll stick to the basics.

 The Forerunner 310XT is waterproof up to 50m and was designed for open water swimming.
-However, it does not have advanced features, like stroke count, lap count, swimming efficiency, and stroke identification, like the 910XT does.
+However, it does not have advanced features, like stroke count, lap count, swimming efficiency, and stroke identification, as the 910XT does.

-The new software update makes tracking swimming distance and speed possible.
+The new software update makes tracking the swimming distance and speed possible.
 If you want to enable this option, simply activate the Swim mode, push start, and begin your swim.
 Push the lap button when done and the Forerunner 310XT instantly analyzes the time and the GPS information to provide you with the distance tracked and average speed.
 It’s that easy!

 The Forerunner 310XT tracks all kinds of important data about your ride.
-The bike speed/cadence sensor power devices enables you to track your speed, elevation, heart rate, and distance.
+The bike speed/cadence sensor power devices enable you to track your speed, elevation, heart rate, and distance.
 All the data is saved on every ride, and it can then uploaded to any compatible software or online application.
 You can save up to 3 bike profiles at one time.

-The Forerunner 310XT has a 20-hour battery life.
+The Forerunner 310XT has 20-hour battery life.
 This battery will keep you going for the longest triathlon events and then some.
 Granted, I have been told that the battery life does decrease over time, based on the experience of some of the athletes I work with.
 However, the same can be said about any device that uses rechargeable batteries.